 Nirbhaya case: Court to hear on December 18 plea seeking issuance of death warrants against convicts

+The court was hearing a plea Nibhaya's parents seeking to expedite the process to execute the convicts.

-"At least, I have to wait till the time appeal for review is pending," the judge said.
+"At least, I have to wait till the time review petition is pending," the judge said.

 "My view is that once the review is pending before the SC, let's wait for the outcome," the judge said.